-23. Offsite Educational Visits
+23. Off-site Educational Visits

 - 23.1.
 Educational visits are defined as "any activity off school premises which is part of the pupils learning programme or is organised by the school for the benefit of the pupil". - 23.2.
-The school is committed to ensuring the safety of staff and pupils on all such visits and will follow best practice to achieve this. - 23.3.
-All staff shall ensure when leading or participating in any educational visit, that they adhere to the highest standards organisation, administration and supervision and must read the school's general guidelines on educational visits and comply with the specific procedures relating to: - Day Trips - Residential Visits in the UK - Residential Visits Abroad - Visits involving Hazardous Activities - 23.4.
+The school is committed to ensuring the safety of staff and pupils on all such visits and will follow best practice to achieve this.

+- 23.3.
+All staff shall ensure when leading or participating in any educational visit, that they adhere to the highest standards organisation, administration and supervision and must read the school's general guidelines on educational visits and comply with the specific procedures relating to:

+- Day Trips

+- Residential Visits in the UK

+- Residential Visits Abroad

+- Visits involving Hazardous Activities

+- 23.4.
 Guidance on the preparation for and management of offsite educational visits is provided by the Assistant Head Extra-Curricular.
 This consultation must take place in the early planning stages of each trip prior to it being sanctioned.
-More detailed information is available in the Staff Handbook.
+More detailed information is available using EVOLVE to capture the trip data and via the Staff Handbook.